 Lucid Intent?
 Yes Lucid Technique: WBTB

-I wake up and go right back to sleep.
+I wake up, eat a yogurt, and go back to sleep.

 I enter a long dream in which I'm with a tour group on a cruise in the ocean near Thailand (influenced by reading a short story about Vietnam last night).
 We go from island to island, on which there are beautiful gold and purple shrines.
 Each one has a giant, purple-striped orchid built into the middle of the structure.
 One of them is ancient and is in ruins.

 I explain to someone that these are the famous Thai and "Khai" shrines (while I was dreaming, dream memory told me "Khai" was the name of a real country, "Khailand").
 They were built by princes as island retreats.

 We're suddenly distracted by a woman taking a flying leap into a small skiff.
 The force of her landing jettisons the little boat out into the water, and it zooms over to the larger boat that she is intending to board.